Clergy and Staff at St. Francis

 Father Davies was called to lead our congregation on in 2010 and began his ministry with St. Francis In-The-Fields on January 1, 2011.
 He earned his Masters of Divinity from Seabury-Western Theological Seminary [now Bexley-Seabury].
 He majored in Religion at Wabash College and graduated from Western Reserve Academy.

 Fr.
 Davies is married to Carol, a fabulous school teacher, who has two wonderful grown children and they have five grandchildren.
-Fr.
-D. is learning to play the guitar.
-He and Carol would like a dog, but have not yet agreed on the breed.
+He loves to cook and likes to go for boat rides whenever he can.

 impromptu headshot.jpg